ActionPL/duckstation_openbios_savestates/SCUS-94448/README.md

 **Description:**

 All levels unlocked.
-Start at "STAGE SELECT" option highlighted.
+Starts at "STAGE SELECT" option highlighted.